Freedom of speech in Brazil: Not punishable exceptions for injury or defamation

 Article 142 - [The following provisions] Do not constitute punishable injury or defamation:

 I - the offense made in court, during the discussion, by the defendant or his attorney;

 II - the unfavorable opinion of literary, artistic or scientific criticism, unless there is the intention to insult or slander;

 III - the unfavorable concept issued by a public official in the performance of duty.

 Single Paragraph - In the case of sections I and III, is punishable by slander or defamation who gives you advertising.

 Retraction for libel or defamation

 Article 143 - The accused before conviction, apologizing fully for the libel or defamation, is free from penalty.

 Single paragraph.
 Where the defendant has committed slander or defamation using media, the retraction will be given, if desired, by the same means in which it is practiced offense.

 Crimes in anti-racism law

 Article 20 - Practice, induce or incite discrimination or prejudice based on race, color, ethnicity, religion or national origin.

 Penalty: imprisonment for one to three years and fine.

 § 1 Manufacturing, selling, distributing or using symbols, emblems, ornaments, badges or advertising using the swastika for the Nazi disclosure purposes.

 Penalty: imprisonment for two to five years and fine.

 § 2 If any of the crimes provided for in the caput is committed through the media or publication of any kind:

 Penalty: imprisonment for two to five years and fine.

+Sexual orientation and gender identity

+On 13 February 2019, the Supreme Federal Court ruled, by a vote of 8–3, that discrimination based on sexual orientation and gender identity can be punished under the anti-racism law until the National Congress passes legislation on the matter.